 SPARE is a randomised trial of Selective bladder Preservation Against Radical Excision (cystectomy) in muscle invasive T2/T3 transitional cell carcinoma of the bladder – feasibility study.

-Disease site: Urological Bladder cancer
+Disease site: Urological cancer, Bladder cancer

 Treatment modality: Radiotherapy